Buying a property in Spain: 2025 guide for French | MCB Costa Blanca

 2. El Contrato Privado de Compraventa, the promise to purchase.

-3. The Escritura, the authentic deed of sale.
+3. La Escritura, the authentic deed of sale.

 a.
-Apply for your NIE.
+Request your NIE.
 Spanish legislation makes the NIE mandatory for all foreigners who want to buy or sell a property in Spain.

 b.
 Open a bank account in Spain.
-It is important to note that in Spain, even non-resident foreigners can benefit from loans to reform their homes.
+It is important to note that in Spain, even non-resident foreigners can benefit from loans to reform their houses.

 These two points are mandatory.

-The Foreigners' Identification Number (NIE) issued by the General Directorate of Police is necessary to make a real estate purchase.
+The Foreigners' Identification Number (NIE) issued by the General Directorate of Police is required to make a property purchase.

 2. El Contrato Privado de Compraventa:

-This is a private sub-signature document signed between the parties.
-This document is even more important than the authentic instrument, because the latter will only be the transcription of what has been signed previously.
+It is a private document signed between the parties.
+This document is even more important than the authentic deed, because the latter will only be the transcription of what has been signed previously.

-By this deed, the buyer undertakes to sign a public deed before a Notary within a specified period.
-Failing to respect his commitments, he will lose the deposit, as if it were a capital allowance.
+By this deed, the buyer undertakes to sign a public deed before a notary within a specified period.
+If he fails to meet his commitments, he will lose the deposit, as if it were a capital indemnity.

-We find in this document, the identity, the contact details as well as the qualities of the parties, the description of the proposed operation, the legal capacity to sell or buy, a description of the object with its registration number at the Conservation of Mortgages, the legal situation of the property (free of tenants' charges), the agreed price, the deposits paid, the deadline for signing the authentic deed (Escritura) before Notary, the distribution of the payment of the costs and charges due, the date of the transfer of ownership and / or taking possession of the housing, the consequences of the withdrawal of one of the parties.
+In this document, we find the identity, contact details and qualities of the parties, the description of the planned operation, the legal capacity to sell or buy, a description of the object with its registration number with the Mortgage Registry, the legal situation of the property (free of tenant charges), the agreed price, the deposits paid, the deadline for signing the authentic deed (Escritura) before a notary, the breakdown of the payment of the costs and charges due, the date of the transfer of ownership and/or taking possession of the accommodation, the consequences of the withdrawal of one of the parties.

-Attention: the signing of this deed does not deprive the seller of selling to a better buyer, provided that the ousted buyer is paid twice the deposit paid.
-It may therefore sometimes be appropriate, in order to deprive the seller of any other offer, to pay a large deposit, usually 10% of the sale price including the amount of the reservation.
+Please note: the signing of this deed does not deprive the seller of selling to a better buyer, provided that he pays the evicted buyer double the deposit paid.
+It may therefore sometimes be appropriate, in order to deprive the seller of any other offer, to pay a large deposit, generally 10% of the sale price including the amount of the reservation.

 The Escritura Pública de Compraventa (the authentic deed of sale) is a public document signed before a notary.
-However, the notary in Spain has no responsibility for the legal and fiscal state of the property, i.e. he will not carry out any checks on the cadastre, the urban situation etc. It is therefore the responsibility of the buyer to carry out these checks.
+However, the notary in Spain has no responsibility for the legal and fiscal status of the property, i.e. he will not carry out any checks on the land registry, the urban situation, etc. It is therefore the buyer's responsibility to carry out these checks.
 It is strongly recommended to call on a lawyer.
-In this deed, the parties will express their willingness to sell and buy and the conditions provided, the notary, under the faith of his oath will validate these declarations and he will ensure the "legal certainty" of the sale through various checks (legitimacy of the seller, payment of taxes, seizures, debts, servitudes.. etc.).
+In this deed, the parties will express their desire to sell and buy and the conditions provided, the notary, under the faith of his oath, will validate these declarations and he will ensure the "legal security" of the sale through various verifications (legitimacy of the seller, payment of taxes and duties, etc.). seizures, debts, servitudes, etc. etc).
 During this act, the parties may be represented.
-This will be the time of delivery of the key to the buyer against payment of the balance due by certified cashier's check.
+This will be the time when the key is handed over to the buyer against payment of the balance due by certified cashier's check.

-The commission that Spanish banks take for the establishment of a certified check is high.
+The commission that Spanish banks take for the issuance of a certified cheque is high.
 It is advisable to negotiate this point when you apply to open the account in order to avoid unpleasant surprises.
-The right to choose the notary rests with the person who bears the costs of the deed or most of them.
+The right to choose the notary belongs to the person who bears the costs of the deed or most of them.

 Taxes on the purchase of real estate in Spain

-The usual practice is that the costs of the notarial public deed are the responsibility of the buyer!
+The usual practice is that the costs of the notarial public deed are borne by the buyer!

-In the event that there is no agreement on this matter, (rare cases), the Act distributes the fees in the following terms:
+In the event that there is no agreement on this matter, (rare cases), the Act distributes the costs in the following terms:

-• The seller will pay: the costs of termination of the outstanding charges; the public act; the urban contribution (IBI = Municipal Tax) and the Tax on the Increase in the Value of Land ("plus-valus" municipal).
+• The seller will pay: the costs of terminating the outstanding charges; the public act; the urban contribution (IBI = Municipal Tax) and the Tax on the Increase in the Value of Land ("municipal value").

-• The buyer will pay the first copy of the deed; the transmission tax (ITP 8 to 10%) or VAT (10%) and AJD and registration in the Land Register.
+• The buyer will pay for the first copy of the deed; the transfer tax (ITP 8 to 10%) or VAT (10%) and AJD and registration in the Land Register.

-• The fees of assessor, lawyer, etc., will be paid by the one who grants themselves their services.
+• The fees of assessors, lawyers, etc., will be paid by the person who hires their services.

 Some administrative and tax obligations of the buyer

-A person who does not have his tax residence in Spain and who owns a property located in the country, will be subject to the income tax of non-residents as well as the tax on real estate (I.B.I) which is a local tax required by your town hall (the equivalent of the property tax).
+A person who does not have their tax residence in Spain and who owns a property located in the country, will be subject to the income tax of non-residents as well as the real estate tax (I.B.I) which is a local tax required by your town hall (the equivalent of the property tax).

-When a building is owned by a couple or several people, each of them will have to submit separate declarations.
+When a property is owned by a couple or several people, each of them will have to submit separate declarations.

 Once the authentic deed has been signed, certain steps and obligations must be carried out.
 Some will be taken care of by the notary through his office.

-Payment of Taxes and Registration in the Land Register.
-You will have to pay a deposit amount of the fee for which you will have to be given the corresponding receipt.
-Once the deed is in your power, (about 2 months after signing) check the payment of taxes and registration and require a detail of the accounts.
-Do not accept global receipts, claim invoices from the Notary, management office, Land Registry, as well as the receipt of the payment of taxes.
+Payment of Taxes and Registration in the Land Registry.
+You will be required to pay a deposit of the costs for which you must be given the corresponding receipt.
+Once the deed is in your power, (about 2 months after signing) check the payment of taxes and registration and ask for a detail of the accounts.
+Do not accept global receipts, ask for invoices from the Notary, Management Office, Land Registry, as well as the receipt of payment of taxes.

-Other steps may be taken by your agent: registration to the community of owners, name changes and bank domiciliation for distribution, supply that affect the housing (gas, electricity, telephone, etc.).
+Other procedures may be taken by your agent: registration with the community of owners, changes of name and bank domiciliation for distribution, supplies that affect the home (gas, electricity, telephone, etc.).
 Change of name with the SUMA, town hall, etc.

 To buy a property in Spain, you can perfectly finance your acquisition in Spain if you wish.

 As a non-resident, you can obtain a mortgage loan of 60 to 70% of the amount of the estimated value of the property that the bank realizes through a "Tasacion".
-The balance to be paid cash, as well as notary fees, taxes and register.
+The balance must be paid in cash, as well as notary fees, taxes and registry.

-Depending on the age of the acquirer, you can get a repayment period of up to 20 years, the maximum maximum age limit being 70 years.
+Depending on the age of the buyer, you can obtain a staggered repayment period of up to 20 years, with the maximum age limit taken into account being 70 years old.
 The commission for opening the mortgage file received by the bank generally represents 1% of the amount to be financed.
 This commission can be negotiated.

 After your real estate purchase on the Costa Blanca